For AMCCI Members

 - An assigned one-on-one case manager

-- An evaluation of your health care needs
+- A discussion of your health care needs

 - A plan to obtain the health care and support you need